 Since randomized controlled trials have been adopted as the golden standard in psychotherapy research their most visible impact on the field was the launch of the continuous rat race between various therapeutic schools.
 Sometimes it makes an impression that outperforming others became more important than being helpful for those who need our help.
 Results of flawed clinical trials have been commonly oversold and used as crypto-marketing tools to promote particular training programs, sell books, gain new grants and kick competitors off the market.
 In the meantime, … let’s have a look at the field.

 And here is a paradox: while mental health in western countries seems to be in decline, the market of easy-to-chew self-help books is rapidly growing.
 Only in United States its value is estimated at 10 billion dollars per year.
 That’s more than the budget of some countries.
-And what if there is a direct link between the growth of this market and the decline of mental health?
+What if there was a direct link between the growth of this market and the decline of mental health?

-And another question is how the current clinical research strategy improved clients’ confidence in our work.
-I claim that it didn’t.
-Looking around the world we can notice that only in the United States, from 1998 to 2007, the number of patients in mental health care receiving psychotherapy fell by 34 percent, while the number receiving medication as a stand-alone treatment has increased by 23 percent.
+Another question is how the current clinical research strategy improved clients’ confidence in psychotherapy.
+Looking around the world we can see that only in the United States, from 1998 to 2007, the number of patients in mental health care receiving psychotherapy fell by 34 percent, while the number receiving medication as a stand-alone treatment has increased by 23 percent.
 Even when people can afford it, 85% of those who need psychotherapy choose not to go to a therapist, and 56% of those who go, choose to discontinue the treatment after the first visit.
 Those numbers have increased in the recent years.
 In western countries people who experience emotional troubles are still more likely to seek help from a healer or a fortune teller than turn to a professional.
 This is not the case with somatic problems.

-Psychotherapy is a potentially lifesaving and life changing interaction between humans, but – without jumping to more specific conclusions – something obviously went wrong in our field in the last three decades so that its potential fails to be utilized.
+Something obviously went wrong in our field in the last three decades and the potential of psychotherapy fails to be utilized.
 The rat race between psychotherapeutic approaches did not make things better, and certainly not for those who need help.

 To integrate or not to integrate – this is the great question

-However, although the question whether to integrate different approaches seems to have been answered by clinicians, the question “how to integrate” remains open.
+However, although the question whether we should integrate different approaches seems to have been already answered by clinicians who have made the choice, the question “how to integrate” remains open.
 The art of blending techniques would be difficult to defend if it only remained an art.
-The risk of functional incoherence (more about this issue in my previous article) is real in our field.
-Clinicians need a kind of integrative road map and the Multidimensional Model of Change, which I’m discussing in my next blog post, was meant as a such.
+The risk of functional incoherence (more about this issue in my previous article) is a real challenge.
+Clinicians need a kind of integrative road map to retain coherence of eclectic interventions and the Multidimensional Model of Change, which I’m discussing in my next blog post, was meant to serve this purpose.

 Contextual approach to psychotherapy